-Students are admitted for fall or spring semesters.
-The application deadline is July 1 for fall admission and November 1 for spring admission.
+Students are admitted for Fall or Spring semesters.
+The application deadline is November 1 for Spring admission and June 15 for Fall admission.
 To be considered for admittance into the program, a candidate must:

 - Hold a bachelor's degree from an accredited college or university with a minimum 3.0 undergraduate grade point average.
 Degrees in progress will be considered.
-Official transcripts are required; - Submit two online letters of recommendation; - Submit a completed online application and the accompanying application fee.
-EKSIIY OF
+Official transcripts are required; - Submit 2 online letters of recommendation - Submit a completed online application and the accompanying application fee.